 After a long hiatus, I feel ready to acquire a new dress.
 So I’m trying to remodel my current one into a skirt, and upcycle one of my mom’s old sarees into a dress.
 We’ll see how the experiment goes 😉

 In the next few weeks, my notebook will run out of pages, so I’m going to try making handmade paper.
 It’ll be hard to replenish my shampoo and conditioner bars, so I’ll try to make a version at home.
 Many of my friends are making their own cloth masks and sanitizers.
-The sustainable living possibilities are endless!
+The possibilities are endless!

 Have you been wondering how the hell life went from being business as usual to this scary, bizarre lockdown situation?

 Scientists pretty much agree that the source of the COVID-19 outbreak was a wet market in Wuhan, China.
 Hens, fish, snakes, birds, porcupines, pangolin, even wolf pups are sold there – to be cooked and eaten.
 The virus likely came from bats, and was possibly transmitted by a snake, pangolin or chicken, into humans (pangolin is the prime suspect).
 That makes it a zoonotic disease, one that spread from animals to humans.

 Similarly Ebola, SARS, bird flu, nipah etc are all infectious outbreaks that began in bats, but spread to humans through hunting, pig farms, poultry farms and animal markets.
 Deforestation, biodiversity loss and closer interaction with wild animals helped create the perfect breeding grounds.